o-daneel/Lunii.QT/README.md

 ### Installation
 #### Windows

+**NOTE :** By default, from now on, the Windows portable and MSI will embed FFMPEG 6.1.1

+Procedure:
 1) grab your ffmpeg release from [here](https://www.gyan.dev/ffmpeg/builds/)
 2) rename it to `ffmpeg.exe`
 3) copy beside lunii-qt.exe